NBPub/RecipeBook-Tandoor/README.md

 **Version 1.0** is released.
 If issues are found or enhancements dreamt, they will come here until pushed to a new version.

-I do not use Tandoor, and built this application with recipes downloaded from the demo website.
+I do not use Tandoor, and built this application with recipes downloaded from the [demo website](https://app.tandoor.dev/).
 Therefore, many features may not be supported.
 Please open an issue if you have ideas for improvements or bug-fixes.
 Listed below are some limitations I am aware of, but there are likely many others I have not encountered.
 Thank you for your help!

 **Known Limitations**
 * Support for non-text based Steps (Type = time / file / recipe)
 * Ratings and comments <- should be easy to integrate

 **Possible Future Improvements**
+* Provide option to not load images by default.
+Restore image button will still be present.
 * Cache recipe data to reduce needed API calls, provide functionality without accessing Tandoor
   * More local storage vs Less network traffic
 * wget instead of curl for healthchecks - does this provide smaller docker image?